ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 Correct.
 Of course, it is safer to not use memory-unsafe languages in the first place, but that is not always an option today.

 [Explanation]

+#### Lab: Countering Out-of-Bounds Reads and Writes (Buffer Overflow)

+ 🧪 LAB: Please try lab [oob1](https://best.openssf.org/labs/oob1.html), which lets you experiment in how to counter an out-of-bounds vulnerability.
+Labs are optional, but we encourage you to try them.

 ### Double-free, Use-after-free, and Missing Release